google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

   var noSnowImg = yearCol
     // Add date bands to all images in this particular collection.
     .map(addDateBands)
-    // Sort the images by time.
+    // Sort the images by ascending time to identify the first day without
+    // snow.
+Alternatively, you can use .sort('millis', false) to
-    //Use .sort('millis' false) to reverse sort (find first day of snow in the fall) .sort('millis')
+    // reverse sort (find first day of snow in the fall).
+    .sort('millis')
     // Make a mosaic composed of pixels from images that represent the
     // observation with the minimum percent snow cover (defined by the